universidadeaveiro/easyTranslationHelper/README.md

 # easyTranslationHelper
-Set of features aiming to facilitate translating a project, written in Python.
+Set of features, written in Python, aiming to facilitate translating a project.

 ## Requirements